Al-Mustazhir: Family

 One of Al-Mustazhir's wives was Ismah Khatun.
 She was the daughter of Seljuk Sultan Malik-Shah I. Al-Mustazhir married her in Isfahan in 1108–9.
 She later came to Baghdad and took up residence in the Caliphal Palace.
-On 3 February 1112, she gave birth to Prince Abu Ishaq Ibrahim, who died of smallpox in October 1114, and was buried in the mausoleum of al-Muqtadir in Rusafah Cemetery, beside his uncle Ja'far, son of the caliph al-Muqtadi.
+On 3 February 1112, she gave birth to Abu Ishaq Ibrahim, who died of smallpox in October 1114, and was buried in the mausoleum of al-Muqtadir in Rusafah Cemetery, beside his uncle Ja'far, son of the caliph al-Muqtadi.
 Upon the death of Al-Mustazhir, Ismah returned to Isfahan, where she died, and was buried within the law college that she had founded there on Barracks Market Street.
-Another wife was Khatun.
-She was one of al-Mustazhir's favorites.
 She died in 1141–42.
 One of his concubines was Lubanah.
 She was from Baghdad, and was the mother of the future Caliph Al-Mustarshid.
+She died in 1133–34.
 Another concubine was Ashin.
 She was from Syria, and was the mother of the future Caliph Al-Muqtafi.
+Some other concubines were Nzhh, an Ethiopian, Aqblan, a Turkish and Razin.
+Another son was Amir Abu'l-Hasan Ali.
+He died in June 1131.